deepanshu96/carp2/writeup_template.md

 Here is a link to my [project code](https://github.com/deepanshu96/carp2/blob/master/tsc4.ipynb)

+(Link to the html file for the above code is [here](https://github.com/deepanshu96/carp2/blob/master/tsc4.html) )
 ### Data Set Summary & Exploration

 I used the numpy library to calculate summary statistics of the traffic